 In a perfect world, your home would smell like delicious food waiting to be eaten, or maybe like your favorite flower.
-Life generally isn’t perfect, though — especially in winter, when shorter, darker days and post-holiday slump can keep us from getting the dishes out of the sink and the laundry into the washer in a timely way.
+Life generally isn’t perfect, though, especially in winter.

-Not that dirty plates and old socks are the only culprits.
-You might also notice stale cooking odors, diaper pails, wet wool garments, cigarette smoke, infrequently scooped litter boxes and overflowing trash cans.
-Such things are a lot more noticeable in winter, when we stay inside more and keep doors and windows tightly closed.
+Stale cooking odors, diaper pails, wet wool garments, cigarette smoke, infrequently scooped litter boxes and overflowing trash cans — all are a lot more noticeable in winter, when we stay inside more and keep doors and windows tightly closed.

 Time to clear the air!
 And not by burning a candle or lighting some incense, both of which can produce indoor air quality problems, according to the U.S. Environmental Protection Agency.

-Instead, use one or more of these 10 tactics for a more comfortable, welcoming living space.
-The nose you save may be your own.
+Instead, use one or more of these nine tactics for a more comfortable, welcoming living space.

 1. Stay on top of basic cleaning